zhaocai/oh-my-posh/README.md

 The fonts I use are Powerline fonts, there is a great [repository][nerdfonts] containing them.
 I use `Meslo LG M Regular for Powerline Nerd Font` in my ConEmu setup together with custom colors.
 You can find my theme [here][theme-gist].

+In case you notice weird glyphs after installing a font of choice, make sure the glyphs are available (maybe they have a different location in the font, if so, adjust the correct `$ThemeSettings` icon).
+If it turns out the character you want is not supported, select a different font.

 ## Installation